atomisticnet/ml-catalysis/ethanol-reforming/README.md

-# ml-catalysis

-Machine Learning for Catalysis

-## Prediction of Ethanol Reforming Activity and Selectivity
+# Prediction of Ethanol Reforming Activity and Selectivity

-**Subdirectory: ethanol-reforming**

 The scripts `01-activation-energy-model.py` and `02-activity-and-selectivity-model.py` have to be run sequentially.
 The